altomator/Image_Retrieval/README.md

 where:
 - -L : extraction of illustrations is performed: dimensions, caption...
 - -I : BnF ARK IDs are computed
-- mode : types of BnF documents (ocren, olren, ocrbnf, olrbnf)
+- mode : types of documents (ocren, olren, ocrbnf, olrbnf)
 - title: some newspapers titles need to be identified by their title
 - IN : digital documents input folder
 - OUT : output folder